-The American Society of Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE) offers three levels of energy audits that test the energy efficiency of a building.
+The American Society of Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE) offers three standard levels of energy audits that test the energy efficiency of a building.
 The Level 3 energy audit is comprehensive and extensive and generally takes many months to complete.
-Most businesses’ needs are met through conducting either a Level 1 or Level 2 audit.
-Following are the basics about ASHRAE Level 1 and ASHRAE Level 2 commercial energy audits to help you determine which one is best for your company.
+Most businesses’ needs are met through the guidelines of conducting either a Level 1 or Level 2 audit.
+The following are the basics about ASHRAE Level 1 and ASHRAE Level 2 commercial energy audits to help you determine which one is best for your company.

 ASHRAE Level 1 energy audit